 • Prepare annual financial reports such as the following with assistance of an Accountant III: Hillsborough County’s Comprehensive Annual Financial Report, Local Government Annual Financial Report, Popular Annual Financial Report, Water and Solid Waste Enterprise Fund financial reports, and various other financial reports.
 Review and ensure the appropriate presentation of the Federal and State Single Audit Reports.
 These reports are posted at http://www.hillsclerk.com/Records-and-Reports/Financial-Reports-County

 • Research and solve Accounting and Oracle ERP system problems.
 Work with Information Technology Department and other internal/external parties to solve problems when necessary.

 • Conduct workgroups or training sessions to solve problems, collaboratively develop new processes, and train personnel.

 • Understand business processes from an internal control perspective.
-Help develop, monitor and/or investigate Oracle Governance Risk and Compliance (GRC) results that apply to the County Finance Department.
+Help develop, monitor and/or investigate Oracle Governance Risk and Compliance (GRC) results.

 • Analyze accounting information to determine/ensure reasonableness for financial reporting.

 • Coordinate the annual County audit and prepare certain schedules and documents for the independent auditors.